donotabide/NLPemo/README.md

 ## Data Sources:
-.
-“Secrets” pages on Twitter and Facebook
+*“Secrets” pages on Twitter and Facebook
-..
-Entries as paragraph problem
+	* Entries as paragraph problem
-..
-Use comments as possible solutions
+	* Use comments as possible solutions
-.
-Medical Subject Headings thesaurus (MeSH) to promote sentiment analysis of whether the entry is emotional or not
+* Medical Subject Headings thesaurus (MeSH) to promote sentiment analysis of whether the entry is emotional or not

 ## Input and Output Data Format
 ### Input